A Quick Guide to Nusa Penida

 I’m scared of fish.
 That’s why you’ll never see diving/snorkeling recommendations from me.
 And that’s why my suggestions of what to do have come to a sudden halt after two.
 Honestly I just ate, chilled, drunk, and did one day trip.

 That being said, from recommendations of my fellow backpackers, you should check out manta ray snorkeling trips, and all the beautiful beaches Nusa Penida has to offer on the other side of the Island like Atuh Beach and Diamond Beach.
-Truthfully, with a bike Nusa Penida is your oyster – see beaches, go to sunset spots and eat nasi goreng from every corner of the island (do islands have corners?)
+Truthfully, with a bike Nusa Penida is your oyster – see beaches, go to sunset spots and eat nasi goreng from every corner of the island (do islands have corners?).

 logo